 Abstract

 Evaluative conditioning (EC) is one of the most widely-studied pathways for establishing and changing attitudes.
-The surveillance-task (Olson & Fazio, 2001) is one of the most cited EC paradigms, and is claimed to generate attitudes without awareness.
+The surveillance-task (Olson & Fazio, 2001) is one of the most frequently cited EC paradigms, and is claimed to generate attitudes without awareness.
 The potential for EC effects to occur without awareness continues to fuel conceptual, theoretical, and applied developments.
-Yet few published studies have used this task, and those are characterized by small samples and small effect sizes.
-We conducted a high-powered (N =1478), pre-registered replication of EC effects in the surveillance-task.
-Although we obtained evidence for a small EC effect when ‘aware’ participants were excluded using the original criterion – therefore replicating the original effect – no such effect emerged when three other awareness criteria were used.
+Yet few published studies have used this task, and most of those are characterized by small samples and small effect sizes.
+We conducted a high-powered (N =1478), pre-registered replication of EC effects in the original surveillance-task.
+We obtained evidence for a small EC effect when ‘aware’ participants were excluded using the original criterion – therefore replicating the original effect.
+However, no such effect emerged when three other awareness criteria were used.
 We suggest that there is a strong need for caution when using evidence for the surveillance task effect to make strong theoretical and practical claims about ‘unaware’ EC effects.

 Keywords: Pre-Registered Replication; Evaluative Conditioning; Contingency Awareness; Recollective Memory; Attitude Formation